Uniswap/docs/docs/sdk/overview.md

 Here you can find documentation for tools used to interact with the Uniswap protocol in a javascript environment.

+This is the original documentation for the Uniswap V1 SDK, released in 2019.
+The SDK helps developers interact with the Uniswap protocol in any javascript environment.
+Uses range from returning chain data for off-chain modeling, to building customized transactions which will be broadcast to the EVM.

 Welcome to the Uniswap Protocol SDKs.
 To begin, we recommend looking at the [**Guides**](./guides/01-quick-start.md), for deeper reference see the [**SDK Github**](https://github.com/Uniswap/uniswap-v3-sdk) repo.